 There are two types of investors.
-The impact-first who put impact before financial returns and are okay with lower financial returns as long it is significant.
+The impact-first put impact before financial returns and is okay with lower financial returns as long it is significant.
 The other type is the finance-first impact investors who put a return on investment above impact.

 Impact Investment and Funding

 The major players in impact investing are institutional investors.
 For example, investment management companies, hedge funds, private foundations, banks, pension funds, and other fund managers.
 However, with changes in the investment ecosystem, more individual investors are getting involved.

 Owing to its nature connects financial markets with the real economy.
 Hence it is relevant for investors and fundraisers who are in need of capital.
 If you are a fundraiser or an investor, or you probably work with any organization that seeks capital, then impact investing is your go-to solution.
 How’s that possible?

 Impact investors have a network with significant pooled assets.
 Impact investors actively seek where to invest these assets.
 Some of the industries that attract impact investors are renewable energy, and basic services including housing, healthcare, education, micro-finance, and sustainable agriculture.
 Businesses and nonprofits in those industries enjoy lots of financial benefits.
 In most cases, impact investors and lenders provide better terms and, in some instances, technical assistance funds.
 You also get perks such as lower reputation risks and exposure to more talents, ideas, and skill sets.